ayoubft/vaspf/README.md

 # vaspf

-Format vasp file to wanted output only.
+This python script make it easy to format vasp file to wanted output only.